Provide your customers with everything they expect from a full-featured telephone service

 Per customer centrex numbers forwarded to sip phones, voicemail, etc. Each customer can define their own feature codes, and multiple customers can define the same code with different destinations.
 Customers can change feature codes for voicemail, etc, as they wish.
 This reduces training costs when switching from a legacy PBX.

-AJAX based receptionist control panel with drag and drop to redirect calls.
-This can optionally be read-only and in its own pop-up window.
+Receptionist control panel with drag and drop to redirect calls.

 Calls can be authenticated by username and password, source IP address, callerid, account and PIN entered in an IVR, or called number prefix.